-- The names and telephone numbers of people to contact (including carrier agents or shippers). - The nature of the explosives transported. - The precautions to take in emergencies such as fires, accidents, or leaks.
+The names and telephone numbers of people to contact (including carrier agents or shippers).
+The nature of the explosives transported.
+The precautions to take in emergencies such as fires, accidents, or leaks.
 Drivers must sign a receipt for these documents.

-You must be familiar with, and have in your possession while driving, the:

-- Shipping papers.

-- Written emergency instructions.

-- Written route plan.

-- A copy of FMCSR, Part 397.

-- Equipment for Chlorine A driver transporting chlorine in cargo tanks must have an approved gas mask in the vehicle.
+You must be familiar with, and have in your possession while driving, the: Shipping papers.
+Written emergency instructions.
+Written route plan.
+A copy of FMCSR, Part 397.
+A driver transporting chlorine in cargo tanks must have an approved Equipment for Chlorine gas mask in the vehicle.
 The driver must also have an emergency kit for controlling leaks in dome cover plate fittings on the cargo tank.

-Stop Before Railroad Crossings Stop before a railroad crossing if your vehicle:

-- Is placarded.

-- Carries any amount of chlorine.

-- Has cargo tanks, whether loaded or empty, used for hazardous materials.
+Stop before a railroad crossing if your vehicle: Stop Before Railroad Crossings Is placarded.
+Carries any amount of chlorine.
+Has cargo tanks, whether loaded or empty, used for hazardous materials.